tidalmigrations/tidalmigrations.github.io/pages/tidal tools/getstarted.md

 To see what you can do with the tidal checkout some of our other articles about creating sync jobs or analyzing your applications via their URLs.

 ## Connecting to the API
 Once you have Tidal Tools installed you need to configure access to the API.
+[Register for a free account](https://get.tidalmg.com/) with Tidal Migrations to get the connection details.

 The credentials can be defined via a config file or via environment variables.
 If a config file is present it will be used, if it is not present environment variables will be used.
 You can also utlise the `tidal login` command.